Last updated: March 8, 2023

 Meet your guide for a pre-trip meeting in Fairbanks at 4pm at Arctic Wild headquarters.

 It’s a long day.
-We fly north from Fairbanks over the Yukon River and Arctic Circle to the arctic village of Bettles.
-From Bettles we charter a plane into the Gates of the Arctic National Park.
+We plan to fly north from Fairbanks over the Yukon River and Arctic Circle to the arctic village of Bettles.
+From Bettles we use a smaller plane to fly into the Gates of the Arctic National Park.
 We’ll land near the river with mountains all around.
 If the mood strikes us, we will assemble the canoes and paddle for a bit.
 Or we might elect to explore our surroundings on foot and save the paddling for the next day.

 June 7 - 12